Important service information: Urgent Care - North closed

 Urgent Care has access to all hospital resources and clinics are staffed by physicians, physician assistants, nurse practitioners, nurses and other professional staff, all of whom have experience working in urgent care and emergency department settings.

-The Urgent Care team at St. Peter’s Health provides a wide range of services for the treatment of conditions such as:
+The Urgent Care team at St. Peter’s Health provides a wide range of services for the treatment of conditions including:

 - Back pain, minor